yuki-sato-0402/RAVE_for_MIDISynthesizer/README.md

 ## Planned Features
 - Allows you to select oscillators other than sine waves as input signals.

+- Instead of using an oscillator input style, it would be great to control the latent space directly via MIDI input.

 - Allows you to select RAVE models in a specific directory using a select box.